BjarniHaukur/kth-inference/README.md

 # Or specify a custom system prompt
 ./chat.py --system "You are a helpful AI assistant that specializes in Python programming."

+# Control the maximum number of tokens to generate
+./chat.py --max-tokens 1024
 ```

 The chat interface will: